madamov/Cron/test/Test_Cron/Components/Cron.4dbase/Documentation/Classes/Daemon.md

 |"on the nnth day at hh:mm"|Text|The daemon is executed on the day at the time every month, where "nn" can be the day of the month (numeric) or "last" that indicates the last day of the month|
 |"every nn {hour(s) / hr(s) / minute(s) / min(s) / second(s) / sec(s)}"|Text|The daemon is executed after given interval|

-Note that when using "on the nnth day at hh:mm" format, day numbers of the end of months are not taken into account.
-So please use "last" keyword when "nn" should indicate 29th day and after.
+Note that when using "on the nnth day at hh:mm" format, since last day numbers of months vary, use "last" keyword when "nn" should indicate 29th day and after.

 The optional `parameter` parameter will be passed to the function when it is called each time.